 A synthetic short put combines long stock with a short call option at the strike price of the original long stock position.
 This creates a synthetic short put because the payoff diagram is similar to a single short put option.
 As with a naked short put, the expectation is price will rise before expiration.

 Selling the call will collect a premium, but the risk beyond the premium received is still unlimited if the stock continues to fall.
 The maximum profit potential is limited to the premium collected for the short call.
-If the stock closes above the strike price at expiration, the long stock will be covered when the short call is exercised, and the shares will cancel out.
+If the stock closes above the strike price at expiration, the long stock will be covered when the short call is exercised, and the shares will offset.